inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

 scope of this documentation.

 !!! warning "Docker compose is not recommended"
-    The provided docker-compose files can give you a good idea on what you need to deploy, including the underlying services.
-However, the provided files are **NOT** meant to be used in production as-is: it requires knowledge and experience on how to run it reliable, safely stores files with backups, managing software and infrastructure upgraders, understand potential performance limitations, etc. Use at your own risk.
+    The provided docker-compose files in InvenioRDM can give you a good idea of what you need to deploy, including the underlying services.

+    However, such configuration is **NOT** meant to be used in production as-is: it requires knowledge and experience on how to run it reliably, safely stores files with backups, managing software and infrastructure upgrades, understand potential performance limitations (a single machine probably might not handle all your traffic and it would be a single point of failure), etc.

+    **Use at your own risk.**

 ## Services